retaildevcrews/ngsa/IaC/BareMetal/README.md

 ## Debug fluentd

-Follow the deployment instructions in [fluentd/debug](fluentd/debug/README.md) to debug ngsa with fluentd and Azure Log Analytics
+Follow the deployment instructions in [fluentd/dbg](fluentd/dbg/README.md) to debug ngsa with fluentd and Azure Log Analytics

+## Debug fluentbit

+Follow the deployment instructions in [fluentbit/dbg](fluentbit/dbg/README.md) to debug ngsa with fluent-bit and Azure Log Analytics